HackersCardgame/pri2025/README.md

 # pri2025

-### updating to debian bookworm
+### updating to debian <s>bookworm</s> trixie
+Sat Dec 7 03:01:16 AM CET 2024 Linux localhost 6.11.10-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.11.10-1 (2024-11-23) x86_64 GNU/Linux

 ## DISCLAMER:
 i dont pirate software, movies or music, i just found it funny to programm such a big software. i mean if pirates use Microsoft Windows nobody would sue Microsoft because of that i guess

 ## ABOVE ABOVE TOP SECRET
-first busts of WAREZ and Trader ScENE was about 2010.
+first bigger busts of WAREZ and Trader ScENE was about 2010.
 It's not about poor people in hollywood that were betrayed because of lincese fees.
 ThE ScENE is a large content distribution network with tech savy people.
 Reasion is in my SUBJECTIVE opinion that miliaries all over the globe not just have a global assessionation grid but also a global censorship grid. if militaries kill inocent people all over the globe it implies that there is also some sort of censorship infrastructure. often privatized, eg insurance companies that also have insurance for protecting people against legitimate lawsutes.

 this censorship infrastructure seems to work based on hash valuse of files that were already indexed. and as soon as one tries to copy, analyze or send such a file to officials (z.B FEDPOL in Switzerland) it automatically enables functions like ICD10 G40.2 on different strenghts.
 So the reason why autistic people have autistic helmets. maybe this infrastructure also targets federal officers.